Skip to main content

 You have 6 years to make a claim so it's usually best to wait until after your tenancy ends.

-Your landlord cannot usually give you a valid section 21 eviction notice if:
+Your landlord could give you a section 8 notice if you have rent arrears.

-Your landlord can give you a valid section 8 even if they have not protected your deposit.
+They can do this even if they have not protected your deposit.